Entitlement Groups (Bundles)

 Business Cases

-The key here is one access (Activation Code or ABL) to all entitlements in the Entitlement Group.
+The key here is one access point (Activation Code or ABL) to all entitlements in the Entitlement Group.

 There is no need to manage separate access for each entitlement.
 This works both ways: one Activation Code/ABL gives you access to all entitlements in the group, and one Access Code/ABL has to be removed to revoke access to all entitlements in the group.